AMoreaux/Sketch-Icons/README.md

 ### Method 2: Sketch runner

+Open Sketch Runner, search for "Sketch Icons", and click "Install".
+Or you may click the "Install it with Sketch Runner" button below :)

 <!-- <a href="http://bit.ly/SketchRunnerWebsite"> -->
 	<!-- <img width="160" height="41" src="http://bit.ly/RunnerBadgeBlue" alt="runner-badge-blue"> -->
 <!-- </a> -->

 ### Method 3: Sketch Plugin Manager

+Open Sketch Plugin Manager, search for "Sketch Icons", and click "Install".
+Or you may click the "Install it with Sketch Plugin Manager" button below :)

 ### Method 4: Manually